GatlenCulp/blog/content/philosophy/sep/decision-theory.md

         ![CleanShot 2024-01-22 at 13.06.19@2x.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/76c08362-e402-499e-b443-3bd2cf9c5779/b0e300dd-5067-449d-9403-4752c3e32608/CleanShot_2024-01-22_at_13.06.192x.png)

-    - Independence essentially says “ignore common parts of lotteries”
+    - Independence essentially says "ignore common parts of lotteries"
         - Allais Paradox = 4 Lotteries, drawing ticket between 1 and 100.
 People prefer L2 over L1 over L3 over L4.
-“Allais’ preferences”.
-Some argue independence is required for rationality but that preference in Allais’ is not irrational.
-I think this is dumb, I think the issue here is learning that you lost money when you didn’t need to.
-If it were simply utils independent of guilt or something I don’t think this is valid.
+"Allais' preferences".
+Some argue independence is required for rationality but that preference in Allais' is not irrational.
+I think this is dumb, I think the issue here is learning that you lost money when you didn't need to.
+If it were simply utils independent of guilt or something I don't think this is valid.

             ![CleanShot 2024-01-22 at 13.10.31@2x.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/76c08362-e402-499e-b443-3bd2cf9c5779/114a0891-0fc8-4b82-a1ae-3852718c7c07/CleanShot_2024-01-22_at_13.10.312x.png)

-## 3 Making Real Decisions
+## 03 Making Real Decisions

+### 03.00 Overview

-“choice under risk” = known probability distribution
+"choice under risk" = known probability distribution

-“choice under uncertainty” = decision-makers using their own probability distribution
+"choice under uncertainty" = decision-makers using their own probability distribution

 - Often knowing whether a probability distribution is actually known is itself an uncertainty (ex: dist. given by an expert)
 - Probability function = beliefs.
     - Subjective Expected Utility Theory (SEU)

+### 03.01 Savage's Theory

-Savage’s Theory (from Foundations of Statistics) — Best-known normative theory of choice under uncertainty (Ramsey may have had axioms before but not popularized)
+Savage's Theory (from Foundations of Statistics) — Best-known normative theory of choice under uncertainty (Ramsey may have had axioms before but not popularized)

 - Outcomes (desire) (O)= good/bad affairs that ultimately affect the agent
-- states (of the world) (belief) (S) = the territory in which the agent doesn’t have choice over and are uncertain.
+- states (of the world) (belief) (S) = the territory in which the agent doesn't have choice over and are uncertain.
     - Events = sets of states
 - acts (F or functions where f(s_i) = outcome when s_i in S is true)= assignments of outcomes to states of the worlds, ie: acts: states → outcomes.

     ![CleanShot 2024-01-22 at 13.59.20@2x.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/76c08362-e402-499e-b443-3bd2cf9c5779/791a6a25-aba7-43b9-8a7f-167c2ccc39d0/CleanShot_2024-01-22_at_13.59.202x.png)

-    - Ex: state “it rains” → outcomes “walk in the park”
+    - Ex: state "it rains" → outcomes "walk in the park"

         ![CleanShot 2024-01-22 at 14.01.16@2x.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/76c08362-e402-499e-b443-3bd2cf9c5779/a1b91693-04c9-4fab-9f9d-e1f2ae738a60/CleanShot_2024-01-22_at_14.01.162x.png)

-    - Savage’s equation of expected utility
+    - Savage's equation of expected utility
     - An act g is better than an act f if the SEU is higher in g than f.
-- This implies you can gauge an agent’s comparative beliefs from their preferences. (ex: preferring a lottery with a coin you believe is rigged) The sign essentially means a weak comparative belief.
+- This implies you can gauge an agent's comparative beliefs from their preferences. (ex: preferring a lottery with a coin you believe is rigged) The sign essentially means a weak comparative belief.

     ![CleanShot 2024-01-22 at 14.08.09@2x.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/76c08362-e402-499e-b443-3bd2cf9c5779/87d6e014-48c1-4dda-bcd1-5394f68ca518/CleanShot_2024-01-22_at_14.08.092x.png)